InfraKiwi/kiwi-provider/docs/core/README.md

 ## Chart

-Below is a chart that represents the high-level architecture of the development/deployment flow of a kiwi-config archive.
+Below is a chart that represents the high-level architecture of the development/deployment flow of a kiwi-provider archive.

 Note: the yellow blocks are all kiwi executables.